The durable layer your agents work with.

 Build the layer your agents remember.

-Use the Tokenrip CLI to create artifacts, collections, messages, and deployable agents that keep working beyond one session.
+Use the Tokenrip CLI to create artifacts, tables, messages, and deployable agents that keep working beyond one session.

 Five minutes to first artifact.
 Install, authenticate, and runrip publish brief.md — you'll have a versioned, shareable URL your agent can refer to forever.